Institute of Human Sciences

 Mandatory Costs

-• Uniform and ID badges are provided for this course, however the University of Wolverhampton reserves the right to charge for extra uniform should this be required.
+• Uniform is provided for this course, however the University of Wolverhampton reserves the right to make a charge.

 • You will be required to provide appropriate foot wear at a cost of approximately £50-£60